Tylenol Autism Lawyers in Dallas, Texas Who Win You More

 If so, you may be able to file a lawsuit and win substantial money for your child’s injuries.

-That’s because new research shows Tylenol and generic acetaminophens consumed during pregnancy result in a 20% higher risk of autism and 30% higher risk of ADHD.
+That’s because new research shows Tylenol and generic acetaminophens consumed during pregnancy result in a 20% higher risk of autism.
 Those risks could be even higher if you took Tylenol or generic acetaminophen for a prolonged time or if you took them during your second or third trimester.

 But, at the same time, Tylenol manufacturer Johnson & Johnson and many leading retailers (Walmart, Costco, CVS, Walgreens, and many others) failed to update their product labels to warn you of this risk (despite having knowledge of it).